Brandawg93/homebridge-nest-cam/README.md

 |---|---|---|

 ## Notes
+- This plugin *does not* work with the latest Nest cameras.
+If you do not see it in the Nest app, then it will not show in this plugin.
+More info can be found at [#440](https://github.com/Brandawg93/homebridge-nest-cam/issues/440).
 - This plugin *does not* use the old access token authentication method as Google is urging users to [switch to Google accounts](https://www.macrumors.com/2020/05/05/nest-two-factor-authentication-from-may/).

 ## Installation